 What Are Pain Medications?

-Another commonly used class of pain medication is the non-steroidal anti-inflammatory drugs (NSAIDS).
+Another commonly used class of pain medication is the nonsteroidal anti-inflammatory drugs (NSAIDS).
 Some examples are ibuprofen, naproxen, aspirin and indomethacin.
-These drugs are relatively safe, but with prolonged used they can cause problems like bleeding stomach ulcers or kidney damage.
+These drugs are relatively safe but, with prolonged use, they can cause problems like bleeding stomach ulcers or kidney damage.

 The strongest, and most dangerous, class of pain medication is the opiate group.
 These are natural, semi-synthetic or synthetic drugs related to opium.
-These meds have a high potential for addiction, and are the lead players in a complex tragedy that has affected millions.
+These medications have a high potential for addiction and are the lead players in a complex tragedy that has affected millions.

 Modern human societies tend to seek comfort.
 We like to have things like central air conditioning, heating and comfortable homes.
 When we get sick or injured, the last thing we want to do is suffer.
 From the medical doctor’s point of view, they want to end suffering too.